lawsonkeith/STM3210E-EVAL_CAN_Networking/README.md

-Project to output CAN fromes off a STM32F103.
+##Project to output CAN frames off a STM32F103.

 Setup your CAN as follows using TI SN65HVD230 :